mrlesmithjr/everythingshouldbevirtual.github.io/_pages/sponsors.md

 permalink: /sponsors/
 ---

-## Below you will find sponsors of this site

-> NOTE: Thanks so much to them for being a sponsor!
+## Welcome Our Sponsors

+We are grateful for the support of our current and future sponsors.
+Your contribution helps us keep this site running and enables us to provide valuable content to our community.

+> A special thank you to those who support us — we couldn't do it without you!

+If you're interested in becoming a sponsor and partnering with us, feel free to [contact us](#).